sabio-engineering/cookbook-dvelp/handbook/README.md

 ## Using the Staff Handbook

-This Staff Handbook sets out the main policies and procedures that you will need to be aware of while working for us.
+This Staff Handbook sets out the main policies and procedures that you will need to be aware of while working with us.
 You should familiarise yourself with it and comply with it at all times.
 Any questions you may have with regard to its contents or what you have to do to comply with it should be referred to the Board of Directors.

 The policies and procedures set out in this handbook apply to all employees.
 They therefore apply to managers, officers, directors, employees, consultants, contractors, trainees, homeworkers, part-time and fixed-term employees, casual and agency staff and volunteers (collectively referred to as **&quot;staff&quot;** in this policy).
 They do **not** form part of the terms of your contract with us, which are provided to you separately.
 Your contract sets out your job title, hours and place of work, probationary period, salary, holidays and holiday pay, sickness absence reporting procedure and sick pay, your entitlement to and obligation to give notice to terminate your contract and the duties of confidentiality and restrictions that continue to apply after the termination of your contract.